What is vegetable tanned leather?

-Vegetable tanning refers to leather that is tanned with oak and spruce bark.
-Also quebracho, tara pods, olive leaves, rhubarb roots or mimosa are common.
-These substances are placed in a pit along with the skins and hides.
-As these tannins are derived from plants, the leather is called vegetable-tanned leather.
+Vegetable tanning refers to leather that is tanned with oak bark, spruce bark, quebracho, tara pods, olive leaves, rhubarb roots, mimosa or coffee bean shells in the pit or in the tanning drum.
+The tanning agent is then a vegetable tanning agent.
 Also the term "natural leather" is used.

 Vegetable tanning is based on tannins (polyphenols and gallic acid) which are found naturally in plant species.
 Plants store these as a defence mechanism to ward off attacks from potential predators whose digestion is adversely affected upon consumption.
 Tannins are found in varying concentrations in different plants.
 In addition to the plants mentioned above, tannins are also contained in wine, chestnuts, hops, sumac and black and green tea.
 In food, tannins are perceived as dry, rough and furry.
 The taste of red wine is fundamentally influenced by the type of tannins and their concentration.
 Many plants used for leather tanning require up to 30 years growth, to allow sufficient amounts of tannins to be produced.
 Other plants contain more tannins when they are younger.
 There are around 300 different plant species worldwide, which can be used for tanning.